sdimitri31/Tao-Bot-Maker/README.txt

 Changelog :

+Version 0.4.5 :
+- Add : Areas can now be colored
+- Add : Colored labels and rectangles in "Action Click" panel
+- Add : Areas updating position when coordinates changes in "Action Click" panel
+- Change : Cleaning code for ActionClick classes
+- Add : Progress on localization

 Version 0.4.4 :
 - Fix : Removed currently loaded sequence from being selectable in action view "Sequence" and "ImageSearch" to prevent unwanted infinite loop